Simple Living With Nature

 Herbal Oxymel Recipe with Sage and Ginger

-{This post is sponsored by Ball® Fresh Preserving} When fall comes, it’s a good idea to start thinking about herbal remedies that will keep you healthy through winter.
-This herbal oxymel recipe with sage and ginger is easy to make and has many benefits for the immune system.
-It also happens to be deliciously sweet…
+When fall comes, it’s a good idea to start thinking about herbal recipes for wellness that will last through the winter.
+This herbal oxymel recipe with sage and ginger is easy to make and has many properties that offer seasonal support.
+It also happens to be deliciously sweet and sour!
+What is an Oxymel?
+You…

 Read More »